Harshbailurkar/Musify-frontend/README.md

 # Musify

-Web Music App using Django
+Web Music App using MERN with cloudinary